The Vision for Dartmoor in 2045

 - Carbon negative: Dartmoor’s peatlands, soils and woodlands will store significantly more carbon.
 Responding to climate change will be embedded in our way of life, making the best use of natural resources and reducing carbon emissions.

 Everyone will come together to deliver this Vision for Dartmoor; make choices that balance the needs of people and place; embrace positive change; and inspire the next generation to help shape its future.
 This plan sets out how we will work together over the next five years towards the vision.
-This National Park Management Plan for Dartmoor will be reviewed and updated every five years.
+This National Park Partnership Plan for Dartmoor will be reviewed and updated every five years.